Exclusive: EU frets naval mission off Libya could draw more migrants to sea

 The paper also suggested the EU could help monitor local ceasefires and that it would quickly organize an international conference to raise funds for a government of national unity.

-Additional reporting by Robin Emmott; Editing by Alastair Macdonald, Sophie Walker and Crispian Balmer
+Additional reporting by Robin Emmott; Editing by Alastair Macdonald and Sophie Walker